-Given that performing a tracheostomy is associated with a longer hospital stay, it is recommended to avoid it whenever it is safely to do so.
-In some patients, it can be replaced by a 24-48 period of orotracheal intubation.
+Given that performing a tracheostomy is associated with a longer hospital stay, it is recommended to avoid it whenever it is safely to do so^{1,2}.
+In some patients, it can be replaced by a 24-48 period of orotracheal intubation^{1,2}.
 When tracheostomy is done, decannulation should be attempted as soon as possible.
-Surgical closure of the tracheostomy can accelerate the recovery of the patient.
+Surgical closure of the tracheostomy can accelerate the recovery of the patient3.

-5. It is recommended to perform tracheostomy only when it is essential, and if it is performed, proceed to remove it as soon as possible.
+5. It is recommended to perform tracheostomy only when it is essential, and if it is performed, it should be removed as soon as possible.

-- Dort JC, Farwell DG, Findlay M, et al. Optimal Perioperative Care in Major Head and Neck Cancer Surgery With Free Flap Reconstruction: A Consensus Review and Recommendations From the Enhanced Recovery After Surgery Society.
+- 1. Dort JC, Farwell DG, Findlay M, et al. Optimal Perioperative Care in Major Head and Neck Cancer Surgery With Free Flap Reconstruction: A Consensus Review and Recommendations From the Enhanced Recovery After Surgery Society.
 JAMA Otolaryngol Head Neck Surg.
 2017;143(3):292-303. - 2.
 Bater M, King W, Teare J, D'Souza J. Enhanced recovery in patients having free tissue transfer for head and neck cancer: does it make a difference?.
-Br J Oral Maxillofac Surg.
+Br JOral Maxillofac Surg.
 2017; 55(10):1024-1029. - 3.
 Brookes JT, Seikaly H, Diamond C, Mechor B, Harris JR. Prospective randomized trial comparing the effect of early suturing of tracheostomy sites on postoperative patient swallowing and rehabilitation.
 J Otolaryngol.
 2006;35(2):77-82.